Computer Graphics and Geometry

 |Related study programs:||bachelor's degree programs MathematicsMathematics|

-The study program focuses on advanced data processing methods using computer visualization techniques.
-On a broader basis, geometric structures applied to algorithms of computer geometry and graphics are studied.
+The study program focuses on modern methods of data processing using computer visualization procedures.
+On a broader basis, geometric structures applied to computer geometry and graphics algorithms are studied.

 Examples of professions by acquired qualification:

-- Researchers and developers in areas where complex applications of geometry and computer graphics play significant role, such as
+- Research and development in areas where complex applications of geometry and computer graphics play an important role, such as

-- modelling of planar and spatial objects of any shape (in clothing, footwear, machine-building and elsewhere),
+- modeling of planar and spatial objects of any shape (in clothing, footwear, engineering and elsewhere),

 - reconstruction of three-dimensional objects from discrete data (in medicine, cartography and elsewhere),